This article explains how to view Direct Expense amounts, create multiple grants, and assign sub-grants to a funding source.

 To sub-grant funds, click CREATE SUB-GRANT.

-The fields that display for a sub-grant are the same fields that display when setting up a Primary Funding Source, with the addition of Subgranted Agency.
+The fields that display for a sub-grant are the same fields that display when setting up a Primary Funding Source, with the addition of the Subgranted Agency field.

 Enter a name for the sub-grant in the Name field.
 The sub-grant name must be different from the primary funding source name.